What Safe Sex Really Means — and How to Practice It

 A Final Word on Having Protected Sex

-Unless you’re celibate and avoid all skin-to-skin contact with others, there’s no way to prevent STIs with 100 percent precision.
+Unless you’re celibate and avoid all skin-to-skin contact with others, there’s no way to ensure with absolute certainty that you won’t contract an STI.
 But you can significantly reduce your risk of STIs and unplanned pregnancies by following these steps:

-• Educate yourself on how STDs are spread.
-STDs are transmitted through various forms of sexual contact, such as oral sex, vaginal sex, anal sex, genital skin-to-skin contact, or contact with body fluids.
+• Educate yourself on how STIs are spread.
+STIs are transmitted through various forms of sexual contact, such as oral sex, vaginal sex, anal sex, genital skin-to-skin contact, or contact with body fluids.
 Though rarer, some low-risk behaviors, like kissing or sharing sex toys, can also spread infections.

 • There are various ways to have safe sex.
 To reduce the risk of STIs, you can use condoms and dental dams, get vaccinated, or take antiviral medications.
 To reduce the risk of unplanned pregnancies, you can use contraceptive methods like condoms, birth control pills, diaphragms, IUDs, or emergency contraception.

-• If you have an STD, practicing safe sex can help protect your partner.
+• If you have an STI, practicing safe sex can help protect your partner.
 Use condoms consistently, don’t have sex if you see sores or unusual discharge, and seek treatment for curable infections.

 1. Centers for Disease Control and Prevention.
 (2021).
 About HPV Vaccines. https://www.cdc.gov/vaccines/vpd/hpv/hcp/vaccines.html